OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-31.md

 ## Ezekiel 31:1

-In the eleventh year, in the third month, on the first day of the month, the word of the Lord came to me, saying:
+In the eleventh year, during the third month, on the first day, the message from the Lord came to me:

 ## Ezekiel 31:2